What is Rhinoplasty?

 Prior to your Rhinoplasty procedure, you will need to obtain a medical clearance, which will involve lab work, and avoid taking aspirin and other medications that can increase bleeding.
 Your current medications may also be adjusted.
 Ensure you have proper transportation to and from surgery and that someone stays with you at least for the first night after surgery.

 For your Rhinoplasty surgery, you will be given general anesthesia or intravenous sedation.
-Dr. Taki will recommend the best method for you.
+The best method will be recommended for you.
 Surgery is performed using either an open or closed procedure.
 In an open procedure, the incision is placed along the columella, the tissue that separates the nostrils, and in a closed procedure, the incisions are situated inside the nose in order to hide them.
 The skin covering the nasal bones and cartilages is raised through these incisions to allow the reshaping of the nose to take place.
 In this manner, the nose may be reduced through the removal of bone or cartilage.
 Cartilage grafts may also be necessary in the reshaping process, which are commonly taken from the septum.
 In some instances, cartilage from the ear or rib may be used.
 If the nostril size is being altered, then incisions may be placed in the creases of the nostrils to better disguise them.
 If Rhinoplasty is used to correct a deviated septum and improve breathing, then the nose is straightened and the passageways inside the nose are reduced.
 Upon completion of the Rhinoplasty, the nasal skin/tissue is re-draped and the incisions are closed.
 Splints and gauze may be used to support the nose for a few days during the healing process.

 Are there any Rhinoplasty risks or complications?